joealden/corum-client/docs/2-design.md

 section will list the sub-forums that the user has added to their `favorites`.
 A user can add a sub-forum to their favorites by clicking on the `+` icon next to the sub-forum in the 'All sub-forums' section.
-The `+` icon is only rendered if the user is logged in.
+The `+` icon is only rendered if the user is logged in and the subforum is not already in their favorites.
 A user can remove a sub-forum from their favorites by clicking the `-` sign next to the sub-forum they wish to remove.
 The `favorites` section will be very similar to the `All sub-forums` section, however it will not have a search bar.

+Both the `favorites` and the `All sub-forums` section will be sorted alphabetically so that it is easier to find a subforum.

-Each sub-forum in either section will be a Link component.
+Each sub-forum in both sections will be a Link component.
 They will link to a sub-forum in the pattern `'/subforum/:subforum'`.
 (For example, `'/subforum/programming'`)